Medical Equipment Machinery Moving at Overlake

 The answer was two TriLifters and a Versa-Lift.
 These are two of our most versatile, largest capacity lifters.
 TriLifters can fit under a 10-foot doorway while lifting up to 75 tons.
 A Versa-Lift 40/60 can lift up to 30 tons with its base extended.
 Both are recognized for their exceptional ability to maneuver heavy loads in confined spaces.

-Using two TriLifters and one Versa-Lift 40/60, we were able to lift, transport, and install the MRIs and CT scanners safely, with ease, and without damage to delicate equipment.
+Using the TriLifters and Versa-Lift 40/60, we were able to lift, transport, and install the MRIs and CT scanners safely, with ease, and without damage to delicate equipment.

 To cover all the bases, we also protected the hospital’s floors from costly damage with 400 feet of floor covering.